kannans89/ElmRepo/16_Architecture/16_Architecture.md

 In this chapter we will discuss the standard way to create applications in Elm platform.Elm uses an architectural pattern similar to Model-View-Controller pattern .

-Following are four main parts of Elm Architecture.
+Following are the four main parts of Elm Architecture.

 1. Model
 2. View